 This game-changing piece of advice created the fastest yet most controlled and stable growth for my business and validated something that I have always believed to be true but have been in the minority with this belief (among business owners).

-If I can attribute my success today to one piece of advice I have ever received, this would be it.
+If I can attribute my success today to one piece of advice, this would be it.

-Mike Agugliaro was an electrician by trade, started his own business and grew it to a multi-million dollar company, and then founded CEO Warrior to help other service-based businesses do the same.
+Mike Agugliaro was an electrician by trade, started his own business and grew it to a multi-million dollar company.
+He then founded CEO Warrior to help other service-based businesses do the same.

-There was one thing (of many) that he said during that speech that I have never forgotten, and I have used it as my “permission” one might say, to grow my business the way I want to grow it.
+There is one thing (of many) that he said during that speech that I have never forgotten, and I use it as my “permission” one might say, to grow my business the way I want to grow it.

 Mike said, “… as soon as I hear an idea that I want to implement in my business, my very next thought is ‘who’s going to do it?’.
 Because it ain’t going to be me…”

-This simple thought validated something that I have believed for quite a while yet whenever I would mention it to a client, prospect, lead or colleague, I’d get push-back.
-People would say “you can’t trust anyone else to do what matters in your business”, or “you should be fully knowledgeable and in-charge of everything that goes on in your business”, or “I can do it.
+This simple thought validated something that I have believed for quite a while.
+However, whenever I would mention it to a client, prospect, lead or colleague, I’d get push-back.
+People would say “you can’t trust anyone else to do what matters in your business”.
+Or “you should be fully knowledgeable and in-charge of everything that goes on in your business”, or “I can do it.
 So why would I pay someone else too?”.

-My thought has always been just because you can do it does not mean you should do it.
-In my experience, a jack of all trades is a master of none and I particularly see this proven true in business.
+My thought has always been, just because you can do it does not mean you should do it.
+In my experience, a jack of all trades is a master of none.
+I particularly see this proven true in business.
 Our clients that are “DIY’ers” are the smallest, most stagnant businesses we work with.
-Their growth year after year is minimal, if at all, and they are also generally the first to fail.
-Conversely, the businesses we work with that also embrace this philosophy are the ones that are by far the most successful, have seen tremendous growth, and have created stable, strong and profitable companies with employees who are truly invested in the company and its future and when you have that… the sky is the limit.
+Their growth year after year is minimal, if at all.
+They are also generally the first to fail.
+Conversely, the businesses we work with that also embrace this philosophy are the ones that are by far the most successful.
+They have seen tremendous growth, and have created stable, strong and profitable companies.
+Furthermore, they also have employees who are truly invested in the company and its future.
+When you have that… the sky is the limit.

-And that is how I see my company, Spark, that the sky is the limit.
-That I am incredibly lucky and grateful to have a team that truly cares about their job, about our company, and there is a culture in place that I could not be any prouder to be a part of.
+And that is how I see my company, Spark – that the sky is the limit.
+That I am incredibly lucky and grateful to have a team that truly cares about their job and about our company.
+Also that there is a culture in place that I could not be any prouder to be a part of.